OpenWebAdvocacy/website/src/pages/walled-gardens.md

 > Bug report: [https://bugs.webkit.org/show_bug.cgi?id=226547](https://bugs.webkit.org/show_bug.cgi?id=226547)
 >
 > It's really really hard to build reliable websites on macOS and iOS with showstopper bugs like this.
-> This should have been caught by basic unit testing."
+> This should have been caught by basic unit testing.
 > <cite>[Feross Aboukhadijeh (Stanford Computer Security University Lecturer and Open-Source Developer of Socket)](https://twitter.com/feross/status/1404568122158313474)</cite>